A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: System Model and Problem Formulation

 \subsection{System Model}

-We consider a MISO-OFDM system with $N_{\text{f}}=32$ subcarriers, $30$\,kHz subcarrier spacing, and a total system bandwidth of $B = 960$\,kHz.
-The base station utilizes a uniform linear array (ULA) with $N_{\text{s}} = 32$ antennas and half-wavelength antenna spacing.
+We consider a MISO-OFDM system with $N_{\text{f}}$ subcarriers and $\Delta f$ kHz spacing where the base station utilizes a uniform linear array (ULA) with $N_{\text{s}}$ antennas.
 The user equipment employs a single omnidirectional antenna.
-All antennas have isotropic radiation patterns and single polarization.
-The maximum number of propagation paths taken into account is set to 20 and Doppler effects are not considered.
-The frequency domain channel response for each symbol period is denoted as $\mathbf{H}\in \mathbb{C}^{N_{\text{s}} \times N_{\text{f}}}$ and is calculated between the base station and every user in a given scenario.
+The channel response in the frequency domain for each symbol period is denoted by $\mathbf{H}\in \mathbb{C}^{N_{\text{s}} \times N_{\text{f}}}$ and represents the channel between the base station and the users.
+The assumption of available channel state information follows standard practice in machine learning for wireless communications research, where CSI is typically obtained through pilot-based channel estimation in contemporary systems like LTE and 5G.
 To perform a fair comparison, our system model parameters are purposely chosen to match the configuration used in LWM \cite{lwm}.